What's the Point?

-Inspired by Blaise Pascal (1623-1662)'s quote, "If I had more time I would write a shorter letter."
-The titled responsion is
+Inspired by Blaise Pascal's (1623-1662) quote, "If I had more time I would write a shorter letter."
+The titled responsion is brief yet hardly concise.

 Life and Death

-Inspired by Mary Shelley (1797-1851)'s quote, "Life and death appeared to me ideal bounds, which I should first break through, and pour a torrent of light into our dark world.".
+Inspired by Mary Shelley (1797-1851)'s quote, "Life and death appeared to me ideal bounds, which I should first breakthrough, and pour a torrent of light into our dark world."
 The titled responsion represents that ultimate, let's say "Universal" characteristic of life.
 Death always follows.

 Life and demise, similar to all contrary energies, are basically two of a kind.
 As J.A.
-Livraga says in his book Thebes, as a general rule there is "just a single Life, which floats along on its two feet, life and demise."
+Livraga says in his book Thebes (1986), as a general rule there is "just a single Life, which floats along on its two feet, life and demise."
 Sometimes life is show, obvious.
-At different occasions it is unmanifest, imperceptible.
+On different occasions, it is unmanifest, imperceptible.
 A substantial picture of this in Nature is the tree.
-During summer it is brimming with leaves, blossoms and natural products; in winter, it is exposed of every one of those properties and has all the earmarks of being dead; yet we know for a fact that it will wake up again in spring.
+During summer it is brimming with leaves, blossoms and natural products; in winter, it is exposed to every one of those properties and has all the earmarks of being dead; yet we know for a fact that it will wake up again in spring.